Kiran2923/Brain-Cancer-Detection-Al-Model/README.md

 Technologies: Python, TensorFlow, CNN

- This project involves building a deep learning model using TensorFlow and Convolutional Neural Networks (CNNs) to detect brain cancer from medical images.
-The model is trained on a dataset of brain MRI scans and classifies images into cancerous or non-cancerous categories.
-Image preprocessing techniques were used to enhance accuracy.
-Validation was done using standard metrics such as accuracy and loss.
-This project demonstrates the use of AI in medical diagnostics and real-world healthcare applications.
+Developed an AI model using TensorFlow and CNNs to detect brain cancer from MRI images.

+Focused on high-accuracy classification of brain tumors.

+Handled data preprocessing, augmentation, and splitting for model training.

+Validated performance using test sets and confusion matrices.

+Used real-world datasets for training to ensure robustness.

+Achieved strong accuracy with minimal overfitting.

+Designed for potential integration into clinical diagnostics.

+Applied deep learning and medical image analysis skills.

+Focused on healthcare innovation and AI for good.

+Project demonstrates ability in Python, DL, and healthcare tech.